open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `ExtractGrokPatterns` Converter returns a `pcommon.Map` struct that is a result of extracting named capture groups from the target string.
 If not matches are found then an empty `pcommon.Map` is returned.

-`target` is a Getter that returns a string. `pattern` is a grok pattern string. `namedCapturesOnly` specifies if non named captures should be returned.
+`target` is a Getter that returns a string. `pattern` is a grok pattern string. `namedCapturesOnly` specifies if non-named captures should be returned.

 If `target` is not a string or nil `ExtractGrokPatterns` will return an error.
 If `pattern` does not contain at least 1 named capture group and `namedCapturesOnly` is set to `true` then `ExtractPatterns` will error on startup.